Drivers Suspect Scam After Cars Towed From Lot During Concert

 CHICAGO (CBS)– Several drivers paid to park during a concert Thursday night and then found their cars were towed.

-The drivers said they are worried they gave cash to scammers.READ MORE: Child Tax Credit: October Payments Hitting Parents' Bank Accounts
+The drivers said they are worried they gave cash to scammers.READ MORE: Shots Fired At Police During Foot Chase In West Garfield Park

 Several people walked out of the Twenty One Pilots concert at the Aragon Ballroom and discovered their cars were gone.

 The drivers told CBS 2 people were out taking money for the parking lot, near Lawrence and Broadway avenues.
-One driver said the people taking money were wearing yellow vests.READ MORE: Chicagoans Worry Vaccine Mandate Standoff Between City Hall And FOP Will Leave Them Less Safe; 'It's Like This Big Macho Thing'
+One driver said the people taking money were wearing yellow vests.READ MORE: City Hall, Chicago FOP File Dueling Lawsuits In Heated Standoff Over Vaccine Mandate

 But signs clearly warn drivers their cars will be towed.